app2scale/gsa/README.md

   This is the benchmark application that we'll use to create the data in the manuscript.
   For installation to Kubernetes, you can follow its documentation on GitHub.
 It is pretty straightforward.

+  After the installation, don't forget to change the *teastore-webui* deployment so that it has *replicas*, *CATALINA_OPTS*, and *cpulimit* in the specifications.
+You can use the customized YAML here *src/teastore/teastore-webui-deployment.yaml*.

 - [HTTP-Load-Generator](https://github.com/joakimkistowski/HTTP-Load-Generator)

   This utility is to generate a constant load on TeaStore UI.